-We also promote the national and cultural diversity of our country through our at least 70 expatriates, who come from foreign countries and work for a period here in Germany.
-Our organization has about 120 expatriates worldwide.
+We also promote the national and cultural diversity of our country through our at least 70 expatriates who come from foreign countries and work for a period here in Germany.
+Our organization has 122 expatriates worldwide at the end of 2019.

-A focus in the area of "Diversity" in 2018 was the review of the equal treatment of men and women in remuneration (equitable remuneration).
+A focus in the area of "Diversity" in 2019 was the review of the equal treatment of men and women in remuneration (equitable remuneration).
 At all major corporate locations (Germany, Singapore, USA and Brazil), we have conducted a statistical comparison of the salaries of men and women in the respective country-specific pay categories.
 In the process, we did not determine any gender-specific discrimination of women.
 Overall social trends lead to individual differences in the absolute level of remuneration.
 For example, primarily women work part time and therefore earn less than men who work full time.
 Women also less frequently pursue careers as chemists, who work for us in production and receive production-specific additional remuneration for shift work, hardship allowances, foremen's and shift bonuses.
 As a result, the remuneration of men employed in production is higher than corresponding remuneration for women in the same pay category.

 The Boys & Girls Day, which is held annually, will lead in the long term to having young women also choose more technical professions and possibly even be open to production and shift work or engineering careers.
+A significant increase in female chemists is already evident in our research and development areas.